 As I grew older, I learned how to sew (sort of), cook, and just fall in love with my family.
 My grandparents have gone on to Glory Land, but they left a legacy.
 A legacy that cannot be forgotten and keeps stirring inside of me.

 It seems that in the past few years, this world has become so fast-paced and crazy, that I wanted something to slow our family down.
-Supper at the table, handmade quilts keeping my kids warm at night, and food in our tummies the way my grandparents made it.
+Supper at the table, easy meals for tired moms to cook, and ways to stay organized and on budget.